 Pain is a huge problem in the UK, affecting at least 15% of the population at any one time.
 Over 70% of adults will suffer from back pain during their lifetime.
 Pain can lead to depression in 22% of people.
 25% of those with pain will lose their jobs.
 The economic burden of lower back pain, alone, is nearly £11 billion in lost productivity and benefit payments.

 The most common approach for treating pain is with analgesic (pain-killing) medications.
 These can be useful in the short-term, however, in long-term, chronic pain cases, patients can become tolerant to medication, needing stronger medications and/or higher doses.
-This can lead to a variety of side effects ranging from nausea, vomiting, dizziness, lethargy and constipation to addiction, heart attack and stroke.
+This can lead to a variety of side effects ranging from nausea, vomiting, dizziness, lethargy and constipation to (in extreme cases) addiction, heart attack and stroke.

 Acupuncture for pain